Closely based on Stephanie Hurlburt's tweet-form rider

 1. Code of Conduct: There is public Code of Conduct linked available on your conference pages.

-3. Costs covered: all speakers' travel and lodging is covered.
+3. Costs covered: travel and lodging for all speakers is covered.
 Please note that I will not fly economy for long haul flights.

 4. Payment: if I'm being paid for my talk, all other speakers are also paid at least what I am being offered.